 Is a gel battery heavier than lead acid batteries?

-On the contrary, no. gel batteries are actually very light compared to normal car batteries.
-The reason is that gel ones can maintain their charge levels for longer periods, and you have a lower chance of seeing the battery running flat and losing its charge.
-They can also hold a lower amount of gel electrolyte, which makes them lighter than the usual car battery.
+On the contrary, no. Gel batteries are very light compared to normal car batteries.
+The reason is that gel ones can maintain their charge levels for longer, and you have a lower chance of seeing the battery running flat and losing its charge.
+They can also hold a lower amount of gel electrolyte, which makes them lighter than the standard car battery.

 Why can’t I get an AGM or gel battery supplied with my car model?

-The reason is that both AGM and gel batteries are very expensive to produce (although the AGM batteries are cheaper to produce), which makes their price expensive.
-However, it is possible to get these battery types with more expensive cars.
+The reason is that both AGM and gel batteries are very expensive to produce (although the AGM batteries are cheaper), making their price expensive.
+However, getting these battery types with more expensive cars is possible.

 Can I use gel batteries in hot weather?